oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

-It is important to note that the Disclosures are neither intended nor suitable for direct consumption by an application that needs to access the disclosed claim values.
+It is important to note that the Disclosures are neither intended nor suitable for direct consumption by an application that needs to access the disclosed claim values after the verification by the Verifier.
 The Disclosures are only intended to be used by a Verifier to check the digests over the source strings and to extract the original JSON data.
 The original JSON data is then used by the application.
 See